dajiangliu/rareGWAMA/rareGWAMA/README.md

 ## Input files and arguments <a name="input-files"></a>

-Both score statistics file and imputation quality file should be tabixed.
+All the score statistics files and imputation quality files should be tabixed.

 ### Score statistics files:
 if you use [RVTEST](https://github.com/zhanxw/rvtests), the output is ready to go: